 Basics: our white plates and low bowls have mostly come from West Elm, with a few random pieces originating from Crate & Barrel and Pottery Barn.
 Most of our traditional coffee mugs have come from The Created Co. and Almond Surfboards.

-Ceramics: Without a doubt, Wolf Ceramics is a new favorite and we hope to use her beautiful bowls, small dishes, and mugs forever.
+Ceramics: A few favorites are any pieces by Sarah Kersten or Wolf Ceramics.
 I also love my pink stripe mug from ML Pottery and my blue crater lake mug from Manzama Wares.
 I have a few small bowls made by Felt + Fat and One and Many, and plates from Barombi Studios and Suite One Studio.
 Then my cherished plate and bowl from Herriott Grace from a splurge a while back.
 Our local shop here, Heritage Mercantile, is where I find some other unique pieces.